viviana2419/Dev.To-blog-series-/Blog3.md

 ![img16](https://user-images.githubusercontent.com/58803999/172057496-734122b5-a304-4621-a9d5-7214cf784202.png)

 ## Summary
 **Congratulations!** You have now created a Microsft Graph custom connector in Power App and can proceed to learn more in this area.
 Do leave your feedback in the comments below.
-Our next blog will on how to **Connect Power BI to Microsoft Graph]**(https://github.com/viviana2419/Dev.To-blog-series-/blob/main/blog5.md).
+Our next blog will on how to [call Microsoft Graph API in Power Automate using custom connector](https://github.com/viviana2419/Dev.To-blog-series-/blob/main/blog4.md).
 Stay tuned!

 ## Next Steps
 [More info on overview of Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview)